tempoCollaboration/OQuPy/docs/pages/api.rst

   Class to facilitate a TEMPO computation.

   method :meth:`oqupy.tempo.Tempo.compute`
-    Method that carries out a TEMPO computation.
+    Method that carries out a TEMPO computation and creates an :class:`oqupy.dynamics.Dynamics` object.

-class :class:`oqupy.dynamics.Dynamics`
-  Object that encodes the time evolution of a system (with discrete time steps).

 function :func:`oqupy.tempo.guess_tempo_parameters`
   Function that chooses an appropriate set of parameters for a particular